CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-secondary-export.md

 At the end of your analysis, you can delete your virtual desktop, including the external volume and all files saved in it.
 You cannot undo this action:

- 1. On SD Desktop Homepage ([sd-desktop.csc.fi](sd-desktop.csc.fi)), click on **Go to SD Desktop management**.
+ 1. On SD Desktop Homepage ([https://sd-desktop.csc.fi](https://sd-desktop.csc.fi), click on **Go to SD Desktop management**.
  2. Under *Available desktops* select the correct virtual Desktop.
 On the right side, click on **Options** and on **Delete Desktop**.

 [![Desktop-delete](images/desktop/desktop-deleting.png)](images/desktop/desktop-deleting.png)

 !!!
 Note
-    The desktop **should not be deleted before all the results have been exported.** Please contact all the project members before deleting a virtual desktop.
+    The virtual desktop **should not be deleted before all the results have been exported.** Please contact all the project members before deleting a virtual desktop.
 With this action, you will delete the entire workspace, including all files saved on the virtual desktop or on the external volume by other project members.

 ### End of data access and data deletion policies